atg93/TaCarla-Dataset/README.md

 Data collection from CARLA simulation

-Preprocessing and formatting the collected data
+Visualizing the Collected TaCarla Dataset

 Organizing and storing data in a structure suitable for training autonomous driving models